 Allegations of abuse or humiliating pupils may be made some time after the event (e.g. by an adult who was abused as a child by a member of staff who is still currently working with children).
-Where such an allegation is made, the procedures as detailed above should be used and the matter reported to the police by the Headmistress who is the Designated Safeguarding Lead (DSL).
+Where such an allegation is made, the procedures as detailed above should be used and the matter reported to the police by the Headmistress.
 This is because other children may be at risk from this person.
 Anyone who has a previous criminal conviction for offences related to child abuse is automatically excluded from working with children.
 Local support paths for the abused person will be located.